* The Big Picture: Launching an Online Tutorial Project at Your Library

 How can we make this happen?

 The number of choices to consider when determining a format for your patron tutorial seems to grow with each passing day.
 However, there is no reason to feel that you have to be on the cutting edge of technology in order for your tutorial to be effective.
 Consider what expertise your library staff already have, as well as how much time they will have for updating and review of tutorials.
 You will also want to keep in mind any general technology limitations that your patrons may have along with technology constraints in your library such as server space, bandwidth and hosting options.
 Last, but not least of course, you will have to consider budget and funding.
 Take heart though, you can start creating patron tutorials without spending big bucks.
-Find out how in the Continuum of Tutorial Tools.

 If you’re going to spend the time, make it effective